Deep Neural Network extraction of Unpolarized Transverse Momentum Distributions: Introduction

 \section{Introduction}

-Transverse-momentum dependent parton distribution functions (TMDs) provide a multidimensional description of hadron structure, encoding the distribution of partons in both the longitudinal momentum fraction $x$ and the intrinsic transverse momentum $k_\perp$~\cite{Ji_1997,Ji2004,Ji2005,XJi2005}.
-TMD factorization \cite{Vladimirov2022,Chiu2012,Echevarra2012,Becher2011,Collins2023,Collins1989,Collins1982,Collins1981,Collins1983} describes processes differential in transverse momentum, and allows the determination of TMD distributions.
-The recent and notable extractions of unpolarized TMDs can be found in the refs. \cite{Anselmino2014,Bacchetta2017,Bertone2019,Scimemi2020,Vladimirov2019,Bury2021a,Bury2021b,Bury2022,Horstmann2023,Moos2024,Bacchetta2022,Boglione2022,Barry2023,Boglione2023,Bacchetta2024,Aslan2024,Yang2025,Bacchetta2025,Prokudin2025,Moos_2025}.
-The unpolarized TMD $f_{1,q/N}(x,k_\perp;\mu,\zeta)$ is the cornerstone of this framework: it represents the baseline distribution from which all spin-dependent TMDs are normalized and interpreted, and is indispensable for describing semi-inclusive deep inelastic scattering (SIDIS), Drell--Yan (DY), and vector boson production at both fixed-target and collider energies~\cite{EIC_Boer_2011,EIC_Accardi_2016,EIC_Abdul_2022} where $\mu$ is the renormalization scale, and $\zeta$ is the rapidity scale.
+Transverse-momentum--dependent parton distribution functions (TMDs) provide a fully multidimensional description of hadron structure, encoding the probability densities of partons as functions of both the longitudinal momentum fraction~$x$ and the intrinsic transverse momentum~$k_\perp$~\cite{Ji_1997,XJi2005, boussarie2023tmdhandbook}.
+The TMD factorization formalism~\cite{Ji2004,Ji2005,Vladimirov2022,Chiu2012,Echevarria:2012,Becher2011,Collins2011,Collins1989,Collins1982,Collins1981,Collins1983} enables the separation of perturbatively calculable hard coefficients from nonperturbative TMD distributions in processes differential in transverse momentum.
+Recent comprehensive extractions of unpolarized TMDs can be found in Refs.~\cite{Anselmino2014,Bacchetta2017,Bertone2019,Scimemi2019,Vladimirov2019,Bury2022,Moos2024,MAP2022,Boglione2022,Barry2023,Boglione2023,MAP2024,Aslan_Ted_2025,Bacchetta2025,Moos_2025,Barry2025, Cerutti_2023, rossi2025}, polarized TMDs in Refs. \cite{Bury2021a,Bury2021b,Horstmann2023,Yang2025}), and lattice QCD calculations \cite{He_2024}.
+The unpolarized TMD, $f_{1,q/N}(x,k_\perp;\mu,\zeta)$, defines the baseline partonic distribution from which all spin-dependent TMDs are normalized and interpreted.
+Moreover, $f_{1,q/N}$ is essential for the quantitative description of semi-inclusive deep-inelastic scattering (SIDIS), Drell--Yan (DY), and vector-boson production across both fixed-target and collider kinematics~\cite{EIC_Boer_2011,EIC_Accardi_2016,EIC_Abdul_2022}, where $\mu$ denotes the renormalization scale and $\zeta$ the rapidity evolution scale.

-Historically, extractions of unpolarized TMDs have been performed in both momentum space ($k_\perp$) and impact-parameter space ($b_T$).
-The modern $b_T$ formalism, laid out in the Collins--Soper--Sterman (CSS) framework~\cite{Collins2011,CSS1985}, turns transverse convolutions into products and makes evolution compact, and it has therefore become the default for contemporary global analyses.
-High-accuracy $b_T$-space fits now reach NNLL--N$^3$LL accuracy and describe large data sets with excellent precision~\cite{Scimemi2018,Scimemi2019,Ball2022,Bacchetta2017,Bacchetta2020,MAP2022,MAP2024,MAP2025}.
-At the same time, additional information can be obtained by properly leveraging deep neural networks (DNNs) in combination with the maximum utility of the experimental data.
-Additionally, the quantity most directly tied to experiments remains the transverse momentum itself.
-Working natively in $k_\perp$ affords the most transparent connection to measured spectra, but it is analytically and computationally challenging because observables involve explicit two-dimensional angular convolutions~\cite{Ji2005,Vogelsang_2005,Schweitzer2010}.